 The key to getting out of your student debt is to fully understand it and this will stop you stressing about it.

-This is what makes student debt different from other debt:
+What makes student debt different from other debt?

 Other debts don’t take into consideration how much you’re earning, they want paying there and then but a student debt does.
 You won’t actually start paying your loan back until you’re earning over £21,000 a year.

 - If you’re out of work then repayments will stop!

 Unlike other forms of debt if there’s ever a time that you’re out of work then repayments will be stopped until you’ve got a job again and you’re earning over £21,000 of course.